jessicarubinwilliams/order-icecream/README.md

-# IceCream shop
+# Online Ice Cream Ordering
-#### Project to practice Object Oriented Javascript
+#### Project to practice Object Oriented Javascript and Checkboxes
 #### Project initiated: 02-17-2021
-#### By Sofia Acosta and Jessica R Williams
+#### By Sofia Acosta and Jessica R. Williams
 ## Project Description
   This project is to practice Object Oriented Javascript.
-The website is an ice-cream shop where you can pick flavor, size, cone and toppings to find the price.
-You can also create an order of several ice creams.
+This is a web-based application for an ice-cream shop where the user may pick flavor, size, type of cone and toppings to find the price.
+The user may also create an order of several ice creams.
 ## Specs

 ```
 Describe: IceCream()
-Test: "It will take four arguments and create Icecream instances with properties: flavor, size, cone, and toppings"
+Test: "It will take four arguments and create IceCream instances with properties: flavor, size, cone, and toppings"
 Expect(let iceCream = new IceCream(flavors, size, cone, toppings)).toEqual({flavors: [flavors], size: size, cone: cone, toppings: [toppings]});

 Describe: IceCream.prototype.price()